-- 1.36 The Deputy Returning Officer shall publish a Notice of Poll to Student Members at a time no later than 5.00pm on the last working day before the opening of polls. - 1.37 The Notice of Poll shall specify:
+- 1.34 The Deputy Returning Officer shall publish a Notice of Poll to Student Members at a time no later than 5.00pm on the last working day before the opening of polls. - 1.35 The Notice of Poll shall specify: - 1.35.3 The location and opening times of polling stations, where applicable. - 1.35.4 Details of the arrangements for voting, which will usually be online using the Singe Transferrable Voting (STV) system. - 1.35.5 The dates, locations and times of any candidates' debate sessions if they are taking place.

-- 1.37.1 The name of each candidate and the position for which they have been nominated and any other relevant information the Deputy Returning Officer deems to be appropriate. - 1.37.2 The location and opening times of polling stations, where applicable. - 1.37.3 Details of the arrangements for voting, which will usually be online using the Singe Transferrable Voting (STV) system. - 1.37.4 The dates, locations and times of any candidates' debate sessions. - 1.37.5 The date and location of the count, if a physical count is required. - 1.37.6 The Deputy Returning Officer's contact details, including the email which must be used for all correspondence. - 1.37.7 The Notice of Poll shall be published on the Union website and in such other form as the Deputy Returning Officer shall deem appropriate.
+- 1.35.6 The date and location of the count, if a physical count is required. - 1.35.7 The Deputy Returning Officer's contact details, including the email which must be used for all correspondence. - 1.35.8 The Notice of Poll shall be published on the Union website and in such other form as the Deputy Returning Officer shall deem appropriate.